-Clearly, the historical perspectives of the RCMP Review Team and of the QTC would be different even if the two bodies fully agreed in identifying the relevant historical facts.
-The RCMP Review Team proceeded through a formal interpretation of the actions of the Canadian authorities, without applying the standards of an administrative review or considering the standard of evidence in civil cases, which is to evaluate on the balance of probabilities.17 The details of the various amendments to the Ordinance Respecting Dogs (hereafter cited as Dog Ordinance), for example, were never explained, neither were inconsistencies in its application.18 The question of whether the Dog Ordinance was a reasonable law in the circumstances was not explored.
+whether the Dog Ordinance was a reasonable law under the circumstances was not explored.
 At multiple points in the RCMP Sled Dogs Report, contentious actions were justified by giving precedence to the urgent needs of a new transient non-Aboriginal population over established indigenous ways of life.
-The QTC's point of departure was the needs and practices of an Inuit society that existed in the Arctic from time immemorial, many of whose laws, beliefs, practices and values were undermined by the behaviour and demands of newcomers.
-Killing dogs both with and without the sanction of the Dog Ordinance, along with the education policy, the game laws, forced relocations, the painful evacuation of sick Inuit to the South, and a host of other changes, though often beneficial in a material sense, overturned a way of life with little warning and no consultation.
+The QTC's point of departure was the needs and practices of an Inuit society that existed in the Arctic from time immemorial, many of whose laws, beliefs, practices, and values were undermined by the behaviour and demands of newcomers.
+Killing dogs both with and without the sanction of the Dog Ordinance-along with the educational policy, game laws, forced relocations, painful evacuation of sick Inuit to the South, and so on-though often beneficial in a material sense, overturned a way of life with little warning and no consultation.

-This transformation not only disrupted relations among individuals and within kin groups, but it also challenged the relations that already existed between Inuit and the few gallunaat living as transients among them.
-On this matter, perhaps surprisingly, both Inuit testimony and the RCMP review were in agreement: the transformation was extremely difficult and unnecessarily painful.
-The coming of large numbers of gallunaat and of a wage economy in which few Inuit could take part created radical shifts in the previous relations between Inuit and the police.19 In a very real sense, Canada's national police force and the country's northernmost permanent inhabitants have a shared history overlooked in the report.
-In a spirit of critical inquiry and reconciliation, the QTC has examined the RCMP Sled Dogs Report and presents this review of what that Report accomplished and how it might have done better.
+This transformation not only disrupted relations among individuals and within kin groups, but it also challenged the relations that already existed between Inuit and the few Qallunaat living as transients among them.
+On this matter, perhaps surprisingly, both Inuit testimony and the RCMP review were in agreement that the transformation had been extremely difficult and unnecessarily painful.
+The coming of large numbers of Qallunaat and of a wage economy in which few Inuit could take part created radical shifts in the previous relations between Inuit and the police.19 In a very real sense, Canada's national police force and the country's northernmost permanent inhabitants have a shared history overlooked in the report.
+In the spirit of critical inquiry and reconciliation, the QTC has examined the RCMP Sled Dogs Report and presents this review of what that report accomplished and how it might have done better.